Skip to main content

 © Berlinische Galerie, Foto: Nina Straßgütl

 If you are interested in art from Berlin and Berlin artists, then you should definitely plan a visit to the Berlinische Galerie.
 The Berlinische Galerie collects and exhibits art created in Berlin from 1870 to the present day.
-Epochs such as Dada Berlin, Neue Sachlichkeit (New Objectivity), the Eastern European avant-garde as well as the art of the divided Berlin and the reunited metropolis are part of the permanent exhibition, supplemented by contemporary art, changing project series and cooperation projects.
-A lively mix with offerings for all ages.
+Epochs such as Dada Berlin, New Objectivity, the Eastern European avant-garde and the art of divided Berlin and the reunited metropolis are part of the permanent exhibition, complemented by contemporary art, changing project series and collaborative projects.
+A lively mix with something for all ages.

 Where: Alte Jakobstraße 124-128, Kreuzberg